MZAWeb/business-hours-plugin/README.txt

 = 2.0 =
 * Bugfix: Fixed how I'm handling timezones to account for DST
 * Bugfix: Fixed minor bugs for WordPress 3.4.2
+* Bugfix: Added missing getText calls in hardcoded strings
 * New filter: *business-hours-closed-text*
 * New filter: *business-hours-open-hour*
 * New filter: *business-hours-close-hour*
 * New filter: *business-hours-is-open-today*
 * New filter: *business-hours-view-template*
 * Enhancement: Allow users to overide views templates
 * Enhancement: Cleanup widget admin.
 Hide templating fields.
+Clarify some texts.
 * Enhancement: Make it work with WordPress 3.5
 * General cleaning and improve architecture.